 Explanation of Participating in MOC

-Participating in MOC means a physician is engaged in the activities required by his or her certifying board(s) for ongoing learning and assessment.
-The physician’s certifying board(s) determines whether or not he or she is in compliance.
-The types of tools and programs that physicians can use to satisfy the participation requirements vary by specialty.
+Participating in MOC means that a physician is committed to and engaged in the assessment and learning activities required by his or her certifying board(s) to improve the effectiveness, safety, and efficiency of their practices.
+The physician’s certifying board(s) determines whether or not a physician is in compliance.

 Displaying Board Certification and MOC Status in the ABMS Board Certification Credentials Profile

 The “Certification” display includes the status of all a physician’s specialty (and subspecialty, if any) certificates from an ABMS Member Board.
 For each certificate listed, the status is shown as either “certified” or “not certified”.

 The “Participating in Maintenance of Certification (MOC)” display includes the status of all a physician’s specialty (and subspecialty, if any) certificates from an ABMS Member Board.
 For each certificate listed, either “Yes”, “No” or “Not Required” is shown to indicate status.

 - “Yes” status indicates the physician is engaged in the MOC assessment and learning activities required by his or her certifying Member Board(s).

 - “No” status may be listed due to a variety of reasons.
 For example, a physician may have chosen not to participate in MOC.
 Or, the physician may be participating, but not meeting the Member Board(s) MOC program requirements.
 More information is available from the particular ABMS Member Board.

 - “Not required” status indicates that the physician became board certified before the Member Board established its MOC program and is therefore not required to participate.
 This is noted in a disclaimer at the bottom of the profile page.